What does the Hosting Team do?

 The following are ways that a volunteer currently can earn a hosting contributor badge:

 If you’ve contributed and don’t yet have a badge, apologies!
-Visit the Hosting Contributor and ask for it.
+Visit the Hosting Contributor page and submit a request with details on your contribution.
 Please feel free to pingPing The act of sending a very small amount of data to an end point.
 Ping is used in computer science to illicit a response from a target server to test it’s connection.
 Ping is also a term used by Slack users to @ someone or send them a direct message (DM).
-Users might say something along the lines of “Ping me when the meeting starts.” any of the Team Reps for further questions.
+Users might say something along the lines of “Ping me when the meeting starts.” any of the Team Reps on Slack with questions.

 If you’re interested in improving this handbook, check the Github Handbook repo, or leave a message in the #hosting channel of the official WordPress Slack.